 Local Area Operating Costs, the MOU must identify information about the full one-stop system operating costs of each local area.
 Operating costs in include costs such as facilities rent, utilities, equipment and interactive technologies and staff costs salaries, fringe and benefits, insurances, and service delivery costs such as materials.
 In addition, to clear identification of operating costs, the MOU must include a copy of the Infrastructure cost sharing agreement in place.
 See Attachment-B for current local area infrastructure costs.
+Please see Appendix A.

-Infrastructure Cost Sharing Agreement, One-stop infrastructure cost sharing as required under WIOA Section

-121(h) is negotiated at the local area level through methods agreed upon by the local board, chief elected official, and one stop partners.
+Infrastructure Cost Sharing Agreement Appendix A One-stop infrastructure cost sharing as required under WIOA Section 121(h) is negotiated at the local area level through methods agreed upon by the local board, chief elected official, and one stop partners.
 WIOA guidance has provided additional time for Partners to work on cost sharing agreements.
 WIOA allows for the infrastructure cost sharing agreements currently in place between those partners housed in and sharing the rent of one-stop centers, equipment and IT costs in the local area system today to remain in place until the new WIOA required cost sharing agreement is implemented.
+Please see Appendix A.